Learning is a treasure that will

 Instead of the movie being called "Independence Day" they should have called it "Ignorance Day", the day that we stopped making stupid movies about how stupid we are.
 "We will not go quietly into the night!"
 Today we celebrate our Ignorance Day!
 The day that we all stopped being stupid.
 Happy 4th of July...4.7.1776..13 American Colonies = 36..3+6=9

-My priorities have sifted 7 years ago in 2008, so now when people ask me "where have I been and what I have been doing?"
+My priorities shifted in 2008.
+When people ask me "where have I been and what I have been doing?"
 I feel like a soldier on the front line in a war, and someone is asking me "what have you been doing, I haven't seen you in a while?"
 I feel like saying, "I'm on the front line of a war, so what do you think I'm doing?"
 But I can't say that, because the war against ignorance is the unseen war.
 A war that most people have no idea exists.
 People know how important education is, but people have no idea what education should be, or which knowledge and information is the most valuable.

 "Ignorance is a disease, and the only effective vaccine is a High Quality Education."

 Knowledge is the cure for what ails us.
 Cure is to make healthy again.
 Improve usability.
 Preserve.
 Prepare.

 "We can breed out the disease called ignorance by improving education to its highest level."